DSCBUK/android-study-jam/README.md

-# DSCBUK Web Study Jam v1
+# DSCBUK Android Study Jam v1
 Resources for DSCBUK Android Study Jam

 ## The lessons will be splited over a period of 3 weeks and can be found here: